Ch 1: Imagine, An Introduction

 We are “free” to make up our own minds.
 However, we are bombarded by a barrage of misinformation or biased, one-sided information.
 Additionally, our leaders have a trump card.
 Whenever they want us to oppose something, they merely call it “evil” and pretend it is a direct threat to our country, our families, or our freedom.
 They call on us to be patriotic and we flock to blindly support whatever they have decided to do.
 There is never any meaningful national debate over such issues.
 We aren’t given enough valid information to engage in such a debate and our loyalties are so strong that we wouldn’t listen if such information were available.

 This particular phenomenon was exemplified when 99% of our Senators and 73% of our population supported our unwarranted and illegal invasion of Iraq (see Ch ##)!
 A generation earlier, we attacked a nation of subsistence farmers in a backwater colony of France that was artificially created by NATO, a wartime alliance of colonizing nations.
-We bombed them with more ordinance than used by both sides in the Second World War (also a war about colonial perquisites) and we killed or maimed several million people who could not possibly pose a serious and severe threat to the United if they wanted to and who, when left alone, fought the other opposing colonial powers we accused them of being allied with!
+We bombed them with more ordinance than used by both sides in the Second World War (also a war about colonial perquisites) and we killed or maimed several million people who could not possibly pose a serious and severe threat to the United if they wanted to and who, when left alone, almost immediately fought the other opposing colonial powers we accused them of being allied with!
 We were terribly, ruinously wrong – twice!

 We have let our loyalties overrule both our natural compassion for others and our ability to think rationally.
 This enables us to paint unrealistic, one-sided, self-serving pictures which glorify ourselves and demean others.
 We are resistant to change.
 This presents a substantial obstacle to anyone who seeks to significantly modify our thinking.